scristobal/scristobal/README.md

 howdy!👋🏻

-I am Samu (he/him).
+I am Samu (he/him) a generalist software engineer with a mathematics background.

 Feel free to explore my profile and code, hope you find something useful.

-I wrote some open-source tools, mostly in the TypeScript/nodejs ecosystem, and some experiments 🔬 in Go.
-You can find them here or published at https://www.npmjs.com/~samuelsh.

-I am always open to contribute to new or existing projects, or just having a nice chat.
-Do no hesitate to reach out! 📫
+There is some more stuff published at https://www.npmjs.com/~samuelsh.